 Regardless of which one you go for, you’re only really looking at spending another £15 for a much faster, more reliable drive, which in my books is absolutely worth doing if you’re after some jumbo storage that doesn’t cost the earth.
 Plus, you get an extra 40GB of storage with the Samsung and Crucial, which is essentially another whole game’s worth of space.

-Of course, there are plenty of smaller and even cheaper SSD deals going on right now if you’re looking for some truly great discounts, so why not visit our Black Friday and Cyber Monday 2018 hub to see everything the online deals machine has to offer.
+Of course, there are plenty of smaller and even cheaper SSD deals going on right now if you’re looking for some truly great discounts, so why not visit our Best Black Friday PC gaming deals mega hub to see everything the online deals machine has to offer.